marhenk/swiss-business-cycle/README.md

 "An Evaluation of Business Cycle Indicators for the Swiss Economy," *WIFO Grundlagen für die Wirtschaftspolitik* Nr.
 6.

-Prepared as a code sample for an application to the Ressort Konjunktur, SECO (March 2026).

 ---

 ## What this does